rilianx/Research/papers/convexity_detection.md

 The starting point is to relax the combinatorial problem to a continuous one.
 Then, we analytically differentiate the optimal solution to the continuous problem as a function of the model’s predictions.
 This allows us to train using a continuous proxy for the discrete problem.
 At test time, we round the continuous solution to a discrete point.

-El objetivo es maximizar la
+El objetivo es que la solución óptima usando parámetros  predichos por el modelo m, maximice el valor de la función f.

 ![image](https://i.imgur.com/xybgXlV.png)
 .